 It’s a good feeling when someone says thank you and the power of gratitude in the workplace can be hugely significant.
-Saying thank you is so easy.
-So, why is it that gratitude is often lacking in the workplace?
+Saying thank you is easy, so why is it that gratitude is often lacking in the workplace?
 Gratitude is a basic human requirement after all.
-Given that a simple, authentic thank you is actually an incredibly powerful motivator and it costs nothing, it is genuinely astonishing that more managers aren’t thanking their staff more regularly.
+Given that a simple, authentic thank you is actually a great motivator and it costs nothing, it is genuinely astonishing that more managers aren’t thanking their staff more regularly.

 Unfortunately there seems to be an attitude in some businesses that saying thank you for what employees are being paid to do isn’t necessary.
 Yet evidence suggests that gratitude contributes to the kind of workplace where employees actually want to come to work and employee wellbeing is high.

-Studies also show that employees who receive more gratitude perform kind acts that aren’t part of their job description, such as filling in for colleagues and helping new recruits.
+Studies also show that employees who receive more gratitude perform kind acts that aren’t part of their and job description, such as filling in for colleagues and helping new recruits.
 However, the importance of gratitude in business extends far beyond encouraging individual acts.
-It contributes hugely to growing a positive culture in the organisation and creating an environment where employees are happy to go above and beyond because they feel valued and appreciated.
+It contributes hugely to growing a positive culture in the workplace and creating an environment where all employees are happy to go above and beyond because they feel valued and appreciated.

 Employee engagement is a hot topic right now and many businesses are realising the importance of growing a positive organisational culture.
-To create a better business culture, saying thank you and giving credit where credit is due is as good a place to start as any.
-Everyone wants a positive experience at work and to feel appreciated and recognised for their efforts and thank you is a cost-free way of showing appreciation.
+To create a better business culture, expressing gratitude and giving credit where credit is due is as good a place to start as any.
+Everyone wants a positive experience at work and to feel appreciated and recognised for their efforts.
+A simple “thank you” is a cost-free way of showing appreciation.

 It’s not difficult to comprehend that in order to get true value from employees, they need to feel valued.
-An important element of gratitude in business is the drive for wanting to do well stems largely from feeling acknowledged and appreciated.
+An important element of gratitude in business is the drive for wanting to do well, which stems largely from feeling acknowledged and appreciated.
 It really is as simple as that.
 According to research by the London School of Economics, performance-related pay often does not encourage people to work harder.
 Gratitude can actually be a better motivator than money.

 The positive emotions felt when receiving thanks are clear.
 Giving and receiving gratitude has been shown to boost mental and physical health.
-Gratitude improves relationships, leads to reciprocity and it boosts self-esteem.
+Expressing gratitude at work improves relationships, leads to reciprocity and it boosts self-esteem.